Louvivien/tradingapp/README.md

 Code explanation: [Video](https://www.loom.com/share/2411f7d34ea1491ab22c166957e107de)

+Please make sure you have created a .env in the server AND in the client or it will not work

 ## Deployment
 The front is optimized to be deployed on Vercel.
 Don't forget to add env variables.